MadiBrom/MadiBrom/README.md

 ### Unreal story game project

-A room based story game in Unreal with a fixed camera per room, tiny interactions, and a cozy feel.
+A room-based story game in Unreal with a fixed camera per room, tiny interactions, and a cozy feel.
 Think gentle exploration, light puzzles, and tactile feedback.
 No stress, just vibe.

 **Vision**
 * Fixed camera rooms with smart cuts between views
 * Small interactions that feel physical
 * Environmental story bits that unfold as you explore
 * Minimal or no combat
-* Pixel flavored look with modern lighting
+* Pixel-flavored look with modern lighting

 **Core loop**
 * Enter a room